Chris-iCode/Badbank/README.md

 2. git clone my project
 3. npm install modules you may need by looking at my package.json file
 4. type node index.js and the application will start
+# Gif of App in Action
+In my repository you will find a gif of me testing the login authorization feature then checking the current balance in the all-data tab at the end.
+# Technology Used
+In my project is used Javascript for the code, Docker to create an image for my DB, MongoDB as the datas store and Firebase for login auhtentication.
+# License
+MIT